Full-Body Articulated Human-Object Interaction: Application: Generating Interacting Humans

 \section{Application: Generating Interacting Humans}

-We evaluate the fine relationship within \ac{ahoi} by generating interacting human poses given articulated objects.
-Specifically, we train a 3D conditional diffusion model SceneDiffuser~\cite{huang2023diffusion} on \ac{dataset} and compare its generated quality against the same model trained on COUCH~\cite{zhang2022couch}, a recent dataset featuring humans sitting on \textit{rigid} chairs. \cref{fig:generate} shows qualitative comparisons of the generated human poses.
-The model trained with \ac{dataset} captures more fine-grained and natural geometrical relationships while interacting with articulated objects.
-We refer the viewers to Supplementary Materials for more analyses on this downstream application.
+We further investigate the intricate relationships within \ac{ahoi} by exploring the generation of interacting human poses in the presence of articulated objects.
+To this end, we employ a 3D conditional diffusion model known as SceneDiffuser~\cite{huang2023diffusion}, trained on our \ac{dataset}.
+To evaluate the quality of the generated poses, we compare them with poses generated using the same model trained on COUCH~\cite{zhang2022couch}, a recent dataset featuring humans seated on \textit{rigid} chairs.
+We use the feature extracted from the point cloud of the object via Pointnet++ as a conditioning input and flatten the SMPL-X parameters of the human to form tokens for input to a Transformer.
+The implementation details closely follow those of the human pose generation task described in Huang \etal~\cite{huang2023diffusion}.
+Qualitative comparisons of the generated human poses are shown in \cref{fig:generate}.
+Notably, the model trained with \ac{dataset} captures more nuanced and natural geometrical relationships when interacting with articulated objects.
+For a more in-depth analysis of this downstream application, we direct readers to the \cref{supp:additional} in Supplementary Materials.